-2.4.1 First method: "Add a Snippet..."
+2.4.1 First method: "Add a Snippet..." from the Clipboard

 Suppose you often close your emails with the words Kind regards,.
 It'd be easy to remember the abbreviation kr as shorthand for Kind regards, wouldn't it?

 To add this entry to your TypeIt4Me snippets set: